RPM | REQUIREMENTS AND POLICIES MANUAL

 2. Software and Service Acquisition

 1. Acquisition.
 If unavailable through Laboratory venues (e.g., software.lbl.gov and ebuy.lbl.gov), researchers may acquire software via standard procurement procedures.
-Researchers may acquire IT services provided that the services meet security requirements as appropriate.
+Software acquisition must comply with the Lab’s Prohibited and Inadvisable Products list.

 1. For cloud providers, researchers should assess the risks and identify any controls to mitigate those risks.
 Guidance: Cloud Services - Things to Consider.